Skip to content

 View More Articles

-Positively impacting insurance programs for individuals, families and small businesses in Michigan through value based conversations, education and relationships, while providing a remarkable customer experience.
+This summer, we're dedicated to enhancing insurance programs for individuals, families, and small businesses in Michigan through value-based conversations, education, and strong relationships, all while delivering an exceptional customer experience.

-Reach out now for your spring insurance check-up!
-Here are some insurance tips to consider for the spring season:
+Reach out now for your summer insurance check-up!
+Here are some insurance tips to consider as you enjoy the warmth and vibrancy of the season:

-• Review your policies: Take some time to review your insurance policies, including home, auto, and any other relevant coverage.
-Ensure that your policies adequately reflect any changes in your circumstances or assets.
+1. Review your policies: Take a moment to review your insurance policies, including home, auto, and any other relevant coverage.
+Ensure that your policies accurately reflect any recent changes in your circumstances or assets.

-• Home maintenance: With spring comes the opportunity to tackle home maintenance tasks.
-Check your home for any damage caused by winter weather and address it promptly.
+2. Home maintenance: Summer is the perfect time to tackle home maintenance tasks.
+Check your home for any damage that may have occurred during the spring and address it promptly to prevent further issues.

-• Consider flood insurance: Spring often brings increased rainfall, so it's worth evaluating whether you need flood insurance.
-Standard homeowners insurance typically doesn't cover flood damage, so if you live in an area prone to flooding, it's wise to consider this additional coverage.
+4. Consider flood insurance: With summer storms often bringing heavy rainfall, it’s wise to evaluate your need for flood insurance.
+Remember that standard homeowners insurance typically doesn’t cover flood damage, so if you live in a flood-prone area, consider this additional coverage.

-• Prepare for severe weather: Spring can bring severe weather like thunderstorms, hailstorms, or tornadoes.
-Review your insurance policies to ensure you have adequate coverage for these types of events.
+5. Prepare for severe weather: Summer can also bring severe weather, including thunderstorms and hail.
+Review your insurance policies to ensure you have adequate coverage for these events.
 Consider adding comprehensive coverage to your auto insurance policy to protect against hail damage.

-• Update your auto insurance: If you plan on taking a road trip or spending more time outdoors during the spring, review your auto insurance policy to ensure it meets your needs.
-Check the coverage limits, deductibles, and consider adding any additional coverage you may require.
+6. Update your auto insurance: If you plan on hitting the road for summer adventures, review your auto insurance policy to ensure it meets your needs.
+Check coverage limits, deductibles, and consider adding any extra coverage you may require.

-• Safety and security measures: Take steps to improve the safety and security of your property.
-This can include installing smoke detectors, burglar alarms, or a home security system.
+7. Safety and security measures: Enhance the safety and security of your property this summer by installing smoke detectors, burglar alarms, or a home security system.
+Taking these steps can help protect your home .

 Our Agency